Futsch1/image-sieve/README.md

 ![Screenshot](doc/screenshot.png?raw=true "ImageSieve")

-ImageSieve aims to help in the process of sorting through images taken by several people with several devices and collect the images worth keeping in a folder structure suitable for achiving.
+ImageSieve aims to help in the process of sorting through images taken by several people with several devices and collect the images worth keeping in a folder structure suitable for achiving or to eliminate potential duplicates or irrelevant images from a folder structure.
 The tool runs on Windows, Linux and macOS.

 ## Features
 - Browse images in jpg, tiff or png format and videos in mp4, avi and mts format from a folder structure in the order of their creation
 - Select which images to keep and which to discard
-- Images being taken within 5 seconds time are considered similar and are highlighted to support sorting
+- Images which resemble each other and images being taken within a customizable number of seconds are considered similar and are highlighted to support sorting
 - Manage events with a name, a start and an end date for the images to sort to automatically assign the images to an event
 - Discarded images and events are saved so that the sorting process can resume later
 - Sieve the images by either deleting discarded ones, copying or moving kept images to a target folder